 Figure 23.1 "A Century of Economic Growth" shows the record of economic growth for the U.S. economy over the past century.
 The graph shows annual levels of actual real GDP and of potential output.
-We see that the economy has experienced dramatic growth over the past century; potential output has soared more than 30-fold.
+We see that the economy has experienced dramatic growth over the past century; potential output has soared nearly 20-fold.
 The figure also reminds us of a central theme of our analysis of macroeconomics: real GDP fluctuates about potential output.
-Real GDP sagged well below its potential during the Great Depression of the 1930s and rose well above its potential as the nation mobilized its resources to fight World War II.
-With the exception of these two periods, real GDP has remained close to the economy's potential output.
-Since 1950, the actual level of real GDP has deviated from potential output by an average of less than 2%.
+Real GDP sagged well below its potential (initially more than 40% below and then remaining at about 20% below for most of the decade) during the Great Depression of the 1930s and rose well above its potential (about 30% above) as the nation mobilized its resources to fight World War II.
+With the exception of these two periods, real GDP has remained fairly close to the economy's potential output.
+In the recession of 1981, real GDP was about 6.5% below its potential, and during the recession that began at the end of 2007, real GDP fell nearly 8% below its potential.
+In 2011, the economy was still about 6.8% below its potential.
+Nonetheless, since 1950, the actual level of real GDP has deviated from potential output by an average of less than 2%.